ch264/hangry/README.md

 - Typed.js

+## Installation
+You can install this project's dependencies and run it locally.
+It is currently hosted on [Heroku](https://project-hangry.herokuapp.com/), but as Heroku is a free hosting service, it is not supporting our image uploader feature.
+We are currently working on removing that feature to complete a successful launch on Heroku.

 ## Wish List/Future Development
 - Search bar to search recipes by ingredient tags
 - Notifications/alerts using BulmaJS for successfully saving recipes and removing a saved recipe